seregazhuk/seregazhuk.github.io_old/_posts/2018-08-31-fast-webscraping-images.md

 }
 {% endhighlight %}

 Ok, now we are ready to save files on disk.
-First of all we need to extract a file name from the URL.
-The scraped URLs to the images looks like this:
+First of all, we need to extract a filename from the URL.
+The scraped URLs to the images look like this:

 >*https://images.pexels.com/photos/4602/jumping-cute-playing-animals.jpg?auto=compress&cs=tinysrgb&h=650&w=940*
 >*https://images.pexels.com/photos/617278/pexels-photo-617278.jpeg?auto=compress&cs=tinysrgb&h=650&w=940*